From selling watermelons in Kano to scoring goals at Cobham, Hafiz Umar Ibrahim gets his dream Chelsea chance

 Born in Kano, Hafiz or Dan Mama as his friends call him, became of global interest when he scored 10 goals to finish as top scorer at the 2024 Viareggio Cup in Italy.
 His goals helped Ojodu City FC reach the semifinals where they lost to eventual winners Beyond Limits FC of Nigeria.

 His talent was recognized and he became of interest to several clubs including Norwegian champions Bodo/Glimt, who flew him over immediately after the tournament.
-But he turned down the opportunity to sign a 500,000 euros contract with Bodo due to Chelsea’s interest.
+But he turned down the opportunity to sign a 500,000 euro contract with Bodo due to Chelsea’s interest.

-As previously reported by Soccernet.ng, Hafiz had been called by Chelsea’s scouting director Joe Shields and star forward Raheem Sterling while he was inside the plane to Norway.
+As previously reported by Soccernet.ng, Hafiz had been called by Chelsea’s scouting director, Joe Shields, and star forward Raheem Sterling while he was inside the plane to Norway.

 He saw a chance to move to the Premier League and made up his mind to take it.